 Bright white and basic black is the backdrop along with black and white checkered vinyl tiles used as accents.
 A nice grey speckled counter top finishes the look.

-Small touches such as the barn light that hangs over the new kitchen window and the stainless steel outlet covers all make for a polished end look.
+Small touches such as the barn light that hangs over the new kitchen window and the stainless steel outlet cover all make for a polished end look.

 Gina states she has a few small finishing touches to complete but all in all this kitchen is a perfect example of the vast materials that you can use to remodel and update any home.
 Low cost doesn’t have to look low cost!

-Radiator valves is the best option when your are remodeling your kitchen replace your current valve with manual radiator valves.
+Radiator valves are the best option when you are remodeling your kitchen replace your current valve with manual radiator valves.